Stress Rupture Testing

 Creep Test Capabilities Too

-Stress rupture testing determines the tendencies of materials that may break under an overload by applying a constant load to a test sample at a specified temperature until failure.
-A creep test helps determine how material deforms at temperatures that are generally elevated and under a constant load over time.
+Stress rupture testing and creep testing are performed conveniently and reliably at Laboratory Testing Inc. A stress rupture test applies a constant load to a test sample at a specified temperature until failure.
+The creep test shows material deformation at temperatures that are generally elevated and under a constant load over time.

 Fully Qualified for Reliable Results